Counseling, MC

 Additional Admission Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.
-This program requires a TOEFL iBT score of at least 100.
+This program requires a TOEFL iBT® score (taken in a testing center) of at least 100.

 Nonacademic, Professional or Life Experiences:

 Applicants are required to submit a two- to three-page personal statement (12 pt.
-Times New Roman font with 1" margin, double-spaced) that indicates their qualifications (e.g., professional experiences and personal attributes) and interest in ASU's MC program.
-Specifically, applicants are asked to describe how their education and training, as well as volunteer and professional experiences, inform why they want to pursue the Master of Counseling degree.
+Times New Roman font with one inch margin, double-spaced) that indicates their qualifications (e.g., professional experiences and personal attributes) and interest in ASU's MC program.
+Specifically, applicants are asked to describe how their education and training, as well as volunteer and professional experiences, inform why they want to pursue the MC degree.
 They also should outline how the program will help them meet their future goals.
 Applicants are expected to discuss their ability to work with and be sensitive to the needs of a multicultural and diverse society, including members of diverse racial and ethnic groups and sexual minority individuals.

 ASU offers this program in an online format with multiple enrollment sessions throughout the year.
 Applicants may view the program’s ASU Online page for program descriptions and to request more information.